 Your topic will determine which are the best subject databases for you.
 For example, if you are doing a study on management in museums, you would use the databases listed under Education (as museums are considered education centers), Public Affairs (as museums can be public or nonprofit organizations) and Business (which will also deal with nonprofits AND management issues).
 You can also use some of the Art & Art History Databases as well.

 When you are doing research from off-campus, you will be prompted to log in to electronic resources with your UCCS username and password.
-This is just like logging into Blackboard.
+This is just like logging into Canvas.

 No UCCS holdings for your article?